bem22/CV/README.md

 ## Education

 __BSc Computer Science with a Year in Industry at University of Birmingham - 2016 - 2020__
-> I am currently working on a drone deployment network for my final year project.
+ + I am currently working on a drone deployment network for my final year project
-> On track for a 1st class degree, studying Kernel programming, Network and Security, Object-Oriented Programming, Software Engineering, Data Structures and Algorithms, Software Design and Computer Systems & Architecture
+ + On track for a 1st class degree, studying Kernel programming, Network and Security, Object-Oriented Programming, Software Engineering, Data Structures and Algorithms, Software Design and Computer Systems & Architecture
+ + I accomplished First as my final mark in Computer Systems and Architecture while studying MIPS and ARM processor designs, as well as a first in C/C++ module and Software Engineering

 __A Level equivalent (Romanian Baccalaureate) in Computer Science and Advanced Maths - 2012 - 2016__
 > 9.1 / 10 in C programming